DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 3. Specify the name of the :ref:`job store <jobStoreOverview>` and run the workflow::

-       (venv) $ python helloWorld.py file:my-job-store
+       (venv) $ python3 helloWorld.py file:my-job-store

 For something beyond a "Hello, world!" example, refer to :ref:`runningDetail`.

 Toil's customization options are available in Python workflows.
-Run ``python helloWorld.py --help`` to see a complete list of available options.
+Run ``python3 helloWorld.py --help`` to see a complete list of available options.

 .. _runningDetail: